hiero-ledger/hiero-sdk-python/README.md

 ## Testing

+If you plan on contributing to this repo you must test your PR.

-If you are Interested in Testing Please see [Testing Guide](README_testing.md) for the full Testing Guide.
+Here is the [Testing Guide](README_testing.md) for the full explanation.

 ## Contributing